shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 But so far, we haven't considered how we can use attribution windows, or if we should.

 Let's simulate a 7-day attribution window.
-In other wrods, we will only count conversion events that happen within 7 days from the day that the person entered the experiment.
+In other word, we will only count conversion events that happen within 7 days from the day that the person entered the experiment.